-Self-medicating with alcohol linked to later dependenceMay 5th, 2013 in Psychology & Psychiatry /
+Self-medicating with alcohol linked to later dependenceMay 5, 2013 in Medicine & Health / Psychology & Psychiatry

 (HealthDay)—Use of alcohol to self-medicate mood symptoms correlates with increased odds of subsequent alcohol dependence and persistence of dependence, according to a study published online May 1 in JAMA Psychiatry.